+About JLP 2014-2015 Board of Directors & Operations Team President's Message We Are The Junior League

+Meet Our Members

+History

+Past JP Presidents

+Community Advisors

+JUNIOR LEAGUE

+About AJU

+Our Mission

-The Association of Junior Leagues International, Inc. (AUL) is an organization of women committed to promoting voluntarism, developing the potential of women and improving communities through the effective action and leadership of trained volunteers.
+The Association of Junior Leagues International, inc. (AJLI) is an organization of women committed to promoting voluntarism, developing the potential of women and improving communities through the effective action and leadership of trained volunteers.
 Its purpose is exclusively educational and charitable.

+Our Vision

+Lasting Community Change.
-Our Vision The Junior League: Women Around the World as Catal Lasting Community Change.
-Our Reaching Out Statement The Association of Junior Leagues International, Inc. reaches ou o women of all races, religions and national origins who temonstrate an interest in and commitment to voluntarism demonstrate an interest in and commitment to voluntarism.
-The purpose of The Association of Junior League International, Inc. is to add value to its member Leagues in their fulfilment of The Junior League Mission.
-The Power of Association O /!!!

-JUNIOR LEAGUE Founded in 1901 by New Yorker and accile activem pioneer, Mary Herriman, the Jurior Leagues are charitable nonprofit organizations of where, developed as dovi leaders, marking a demonstrate hume or marker on minites.
-In 1921 the Leagues joined forces as an association, which is today known as The Association of Jurior Leagues International, Inc., in order to boilt their power and amplify their vices through shared knowledge and common causes. ue to their (spacy, today's League members work at the forefront of social reform, toxing the Loughest and most critical issues the day-including childhood nutrifican and obeity, human trafficking, toxicar care, juveriels taxios, teen set7-esteem, opherorizen; racy and the environment, among others-for the purpose of enhancing the social, cultural and political fabric of civil society.
-As a result of this work.
-The Junior Langue - and the more than 155,000 women in 282 communities in the United States, the United Kingdom, Chanda and Mexico who comprise its ranks-has amassed an archive of infruinable results and an indisputable reputation as thoughtful and influential change agents for the public good.
-Together, our members constitute one of the largest, most effective output-reference organizations in the world.
-AJLI is a 501(c)(3) not-for-profit organization.
-All of its programs and activities are supported by League membership due foundation and corporate grants, and other revenue-producing efforts.
+Our Reaching Out Statement The Association of Junior Leagues International, Inc. reaches o to women of all races, religions and national origins who demonstrate an interest in and commitment to which takes Association Purpose The purpose of The Association of Junior League International, Inc. is to add value to its member Leagues in their fulfillment of The Junior League Mission.
+The Power of Associatio Founded in 1901 by New Yorker and social activism pioneer, Many Harriman, the Junior Leagues are charitable nonprofit opinalizations of women, developed as divideaders, making a demonstrable impact on their communities.
+In 1921 the Leagues igned forces as an association, which is boday involves as The Association of Junior Leagues International, Inc., in order to bolst True to their legacy, today's League members work at the forefront of social reform, tackling the toughest and most critical issues of the day-including childhood nutrition and obesity, human trafficking, foster care, juvenile justice, teen self-esteem, cybercrimes, As a result of this work.
+The Junior League-and the more than 155,000 women in 292 communities in the United States, the United Kingdom, Caredal and Mesco who comprised is ratio-has amessed an archive of institution results and an indisposal produced the state of the state of Today ALL is a charitable nonprofit organization that provides continuity and support, guidance, and leadership development opportunities to its member Leagues.
+Through regional, rational and international meetings, comprehensive resources, outstormated constitutions, and Longue and member benefits, supports is herent Leagues in the followings of the member depends to the followings of the control of the con AJLI is a 501(c)(3) not-for-profit organization.
+All of its programs and activities are supported by League membership dues foundation and corporate grants, and other revenue-producing efforts.